 Population Of Flamingos

-The estimated population of the James’s flamingos are 64,000 individuals.
+- The estimated population of the James flamingos is 64,000 individuals.

-The population of Caribbean or American flamingos has been estimated as 850,000 to 880,000 individuals.
+- The population of the Caribbean or American flamingos has been estimated as 850,000 to 880,000 individuals.
 Their population is currently stable and increased from the 1956 population of only 21,500 individuals.

 Fun Facts About Flamingos

-The bright color of the flamingo feathers do not persist once it becomes shed from their body.
+- The bright color of the flamingo feathers does not persist once it becomes shed from their body.